-Want to introduce the MOCHA terminology to your staff and get everyone using the same vocabulary?
+Want to introduce the MOCHA model to your staff and get everyone using the same vocabulary?
 Here’s an email that you can tweak (or not!) and send off to your team.

 Subject: MOCHA: not just a drink

-I want to introduce you all to MOCHA, which is a pretty cool management tool that’s designed to make sure that everyone is totally clear on what roles various people are playing on projects.
+I want to introduce you all to MOCHA, a project management tool that’s useful when we want to make sure everyone is clear on project roles.

-MOCHA is basically a framework and shared vocabulary to help give clarity around exactly what role each person is playing on a particular project or even on a broader, ongoing responsibility.
-I’ve attached a worksheet that spells it all out in more detail, but here are the broad strokes:
+MOCHA is a framework and shared vocabulary to clarify the role each person will play on a particular project.
+I’ve attached a resource that spells it all out in more detail along with some answers to frequently asked questions, but here are the broad strokes:

-O = Owner (has overall responsibility for the success or failure of the project; ensures that all the work gets done and that others are involved appropriately)
+O = Owner (has overall responsibility for the success of the project; ensures that all the work gets done and involves others in a meaningful way

-C = Consulted (should be asked for input and/or needs to be kept in the loop)
+C = Consulted (provides, insight, and perspective, or needs to be kept in the loop)

 A = Approver (signs off on decisions before they’re final)

-Of course, we may not fully “MOCHA” everything, but at a minimum we do want to be really clear about who the owner of each project or responsibility is – and when it’s not clear, please speak up!
+Of course, we may not fully “MOCHA” every project, but it will definitely help whenever you need to be really clear about who’s playing which roles on a project—and when it’s not clear, please speak up!

-I’d like to start giving this a try with upcoming projects and wanted to give you a heads-up so that when you hear me talking about MOCHA, you’ll know it’s not necessarily beverage-related.
+I’d like to start giving this a try with upcoming projects and wanted to give you a heads-up so that when you hear me talking about MOCHA, you’ll know I’m not talking about a morning coffee break.